- Overview & History

 - Borrelia has been infecting humans for a very long time.
 In 2011, a 5,300-year-old human was extracted from a glacier in the Alps of Italy; an autopsy revealed Borrelia burgdorferi in his tissues.

-- Because of environmental disruption and increased travel, tick-borne diseases may be on the rise worldwide, but how much of it is a result of increased awareness vs. increase in disease is hard to define.
+- Because of environmental disruption and increased travel, tick-borne diseases may be on the rise worldwide, but how much of it is a result of increased awareness versus an increase in disease is hard to define.

 - Because Lyme disease is hard to diagnose and difficult to define, no organization has any idea how many people worldwide are infected.